sjmiller8182/BeerAnalysis/README.md

 ## Purpose

 To explore a dataset of breweries and beers, attempting to find something interesting in the data.
+The guiding questions and analysis process is shown in the analysis file.
+The presentations of this analysis are also provided.

 ## Analysis